SwiftGGTeam/the-swift-programming-language-in-chinese/GrammarQueries.rst

 .. docnote:: What the relationship between tuple types and tuple patterns?

+..
+A tuple pattern is always of tuple type.
+There is a ton of grammatical overlap right now; some of that will be reduced when we get rid of named tuple elements.
+A tuple type is a much simpler composition of simpler types.

 .. docnote:: The LangRef says that "there are special rules for converting an expression
     to varargs tuple type?"
 What are they?

+..
+The subtype conversion chapter will discuss that.
+Keep the note so we don't forget about it, but a lot of it will be subsumed.

 Expressions